khristianaarongarcia/endex/docs/CONFIG.md

 - cache-seconds: 15
   - TTL for per-player inventory snapshots to keep scans lightweight.

+### web.custom
+- enabled: false
+  - When true, the plugin will attempt to serve an external `index.html` from `<dataFolder>/<root>/` instead of the embedded UI.
+- root: webui
+  - Folder (relative to plugin data folder) containing `index.html` and any static assets (css/js/images).
+- reload: false
+  - If true, disables caching and re-reads `index.html` on every request (development mode).
+Set false in production.
+- export-default: true
+  - On startup, if `index.html` is missing and this is true, the embedded UI is exported as a starting point.

+See `docs/CUSTOM_WEBUI.md` for detailed customization workflow, commands, and safety notes.

 ## Tips
 - To switch to SQLite later, set `storage.sqlite: true` and restart.
 The plugin will migrate data from YAML if the DB is empty.
 - Use `/market price <material>` to inspect live prices and current event multipliers.